dfinke2/Project_test1/README.md

 # Project_test1
-Testing out how to create a repo for our projects
+Testing out how to create a repository for our projects